-Income – A cost of living adjustment has been made in 2020, raising the single applicant monthly income limit from $2,313 to $2,349.
+Income – In 2022, the single applicant monthly income limit from $2,523.
 This figure equals 300% of the Federal Benefit Rate, which increases on an annual basis.
 However, in most states, the rules differ for married couples, if one spouse is not also seeking Medicaid assistance.
 Generally, applicant spouses are able to transfer a portion of their income to their non-applicant spouses, also called community spouses.
 This is intended to cover the community spouses’ cost of living and is called a Monthly Maintenance Needs Allowance.
-That said, WV is unique in that 100% of an applicant’s income is protected as their personal needs allowance, which means they do not have to contribute towards their cost of care.
+That said, West Virginia is unique in that 100% of an applicant’s income is protected as their personal needs allowance, which means they do not have to contribute toward their cost of care.
 Instead, they are able to retain all of their income to be used for the household as necessary, which eliminates the need for a spousal allowance.

 Past Asset Transfers – in order to prevent applicants from simply giving away assets to their family members in order to qualify for Medicaid, the program has created a 60-month look-back period.
 This means Medicaid examines all major asset transfers or gifts dating back 5 years from the date of application to ensure assets were not given away or sold for under fair-market value.
 If one is found to be in violation of this look-back period, a period of Medicaid ineligibility may ensue.

 Qualifying When Over the Limits – if a candidate is over the income and / or asset limit(s), it is still possible they can qualify for the Aged and Disabled Waiver.
 There are two alternative pathways to eligibility.